 Residents of any age cannot publicly display empty containers, full containers, and/or advertise alcohol in public spaces (entry door, balconies, patios, and windows).
-Residents who are found displaying or advertising alcohol publicly may be subject to disciplinary action (as determined by the Peer Hearing Board or the Director of Residence Life).
+Residents who are found displaying or advertising alcohol publicly may be subject to disciplinary action.
 Public possession of an open container of alcohol or public consumption of alcohol is a violation of Linfield Policy and City Ordinances of McMinnville and Portland regardless of a student's age.
 Kegs, beer bongs and other large containers of alcohol are not permitted in university owned or affiliated properties and will be confiscated and will not be returned.

-Students under 21 who are in possession of empty alcohol containers (including but not limited to displaying containers and/or immediately following an alcohol consumption violation) will be required to recycle the container(s) in a designated recycling area under the guidance of LPS or a member of the Residence Life Staff.
+Students under 21 who are in possession of full or empty alcohol containers (including but not limited to displaying containers and/or immediately following an alcohol consumption violation) they will be required to empty the alcohol and recycle the container(s) in a designated recycling area under the guidance of LPS or a member of the Residence Life Staff.
 Students over 21 who are in possession of empty alcohol containers (including but not limited to displaying containers and/or immediately following a violation: providing a space for minors to drink) will be permitted to keep the container(s) if they're interested.